MProx/deep_q_learning/README.md

 ## TO DO:

 - The current model works, but it quite inefficient with memory.
 Each state (int8 array) is stored twice - once as the resulting state of one transition, and then again as the starting state of the next.
 I would like to implement a circular buffer system with indexing to allow storing of each frame only once.
-However, this presents complications around how to handle what happens when an episode ends - you dont want the last frame of the previous episode to be incuded as the starting frame for a new episode.
+However, this presents complications around how to handle what happens when an episode ends - you dont want the last frame of the previous episode to be included as the starting frame for a new episode.

 - Possibly move all hyperparameters to a separate file, save in JSON format